This paper plate spinner is an easy and fun way to demonstrate the life cycle of a flowering plant.

 More plant life cycle ideas

-Can you add some text to each part of the life cycle, giving more information?
+Add some text to each part of the life cycle, giving more information.

-Try creating a life cycle for a specific type of plant, for example, a bean plant or sunflower.
+Try creating a life cycle for another type of plant, for example, a bean plant or dandelion.
 You could include a drawing of the specific flowers and seeds seen on each plant.

-Can you make a plate spinner for an animal life cycle?
+Make a plate spinner for an animal life cycle.

 A Dab of Glue has a gorgeous plant life cycle printable.

-Can you name all the things plants need to grow?
+Discover all the things plants need to grow.

 Leave a Reply